logz254/CTFs/TheReturnoftheYeti/TheReturnoftheYeti/TheReturnoftheYeti.md

 ![Alt text](add_private_key.png)

 # Note: I was able to reach this point of the challenge during the time allocated.
-Beyond here, its more of research from released writeups
+Beyond here, it's more of research from released writeups

 Digging around, I released the key for the last two challenges was right infront of me but making sense of the RDP packets was the issue.
 ![Alt text](gibberish.png)